 I am sharing a screenshot of a resource which I got from the official NDEB website.
 Please check with it too. 😛

-This article on how to work in Canada as a dentist is the resources I got online and I would recommend this to my friends if they are very good in English and clinical skills.
+This article on how to work in Canada as a dentist is the resources I got online and I would recommend this to my friends if they are very good at English and clinical skills.

-My aim was to provide you with a simple guide on how to apply for a dentist license in Canada and help you have a great career in future.
+My aim was to provide you with a simple guide on how to apply for a dentist license in Canada and help you have a great career in the future.

 Friends, this information is given here may change from time to time and I would suggest you stay updated on the NDEB official website.
 I will try my best to update this page according to the changes in their procedures.